 Quick creation of a human model in Adobe Fuse and then export to Blender

-- The final model with the click of a button in Fuse can be exported to Mixamo.
-If someone does not know, this is another service from Adobe (can be used for free), which allows you to create a skeleton and animation for a human model.
+- The final model, with the click of a button in Fuse, can be exported to Mixamo.
+If someone does not know, this is another service from Adobe (which can be used for free) that allows you to create a skeleton and animation for a human model.
 This is a web service, so it works on any OS.
 To use it, you need to have an Adobe ID (that is, an Adobe account), but you can register it for free in a minute.
-In Mixamo you can choose one of the proposed types of rigs, and also, if you wish, immediately select the necessary poses and animations.
+In Mixamo, you can choose one of the proposed types of rigs and also, if you wish, immediately select the necessary poses and animations.

 - Mixamo retains a format suitable for Blender with the rig.
 There are several formats suitable for Blender.
 For example, Collada has proven itself well.

 - We open the final model with the rig in Blender and do whatever we want with it.

 If listening in English is not a problem for you, then here is a good video with details on how to crank up this whole sequence (the video uses Blender 2.79, but there are practically no differences for Blender 2.8).

 Everything would be fine, but there was a fly in the ointment.
 The method described above worked fine until recently.
 Now (at the time of writing this article), in the second step, when you try to send the model to Mixamo from the Steam version of Fuse, you will receive a message that the Fuse version is out of date (Fuse 1.3 is available on Steam) and Mixamo doesn’t match it.
 That is, the skeleton can not be created.
 You will be proposed to download the new version of Fuse, which already requires an adobe paid subscription, as I understand it from the negative reviews on the Fuse page in Steam.